 Following Nixon’s precipitous fall from grace in the Watergate affair, Conrad’s attacks on him became still more relentless.
-After Nixon’s death in 1994, Conrad became incensed upon hearing anyone utter even the barest praise for the deceased former President.
+After Nixon’s death in 1994, the cartoonist became incensed at those who uttered even the barest praise for the deceased former president.
 “I think it’s sick,” fumed Conrad.
 “We know what the bastard did.”
 Conrad penned his own eulogy for Nixon: a cartoon drawing of the late president’s gravestone with the inscription: “Here lies Richard Nixon” – suggesting that Nixon’s mendacity would persist for all eternity.

-When Reagan in 1973 proposed a ballot measure to restructure the tax system of California, Conrad depicted the governor as “Reagan Hood,” soaking the poor in order to give to the rich.
+When Reagan in 1973 proposed a ballot measure to restructure the tax system of California, Conrad characterized the governor as “Reagan Hood,” soaking the poor in order to give their money to the rich.
 After Reagan’s election to the Oval Office in 1980, Conrad condemned the president’s military buildup as a foolhardy endeavor whose funding was made possible only by draconian cuts to vital social-welfare programs.
 On another occasion, Conrad drew a panel that showed Reagan plotting a fascist putsch in a Munich beer hall.

-When it came to international conflicts involving the United States, Conrad generally viewed America as the antagonist in any international conflicts involving the U.S. He also held a negative view of Israel, which he depicted as an egregious abuser of human rights and an agent of mass murder.
-In the early 1980s Conrad drew a Star of David formed by the corpses of Palestinian men, women and children.
-In a 2002 cartoon, Conrad showed an Israeli airplane flying directly toward a pair of high-rise mosques bearing an unmistakable resemblance to the Twin Towers that had once stood in lower Manhattan.
+Conrad generally viewed America as the antagonist in any international conflicts involving the U.S. He also held a negative view of Israel, which he portrayed as a habitual abuser of human rights and an agent of mass murder.
+In the early 1980s, Conrad drew a Star of David formed by the corpses of Palestinians.
+In a 2002 cartoon, he showed an Israeli airplane flying directly toward a pair of high-rise mosques bearing an unmistakable resemblance to the Twin Towers that had once stood in lower Manhattan.